Relentless problem solving to unlock your potential.

 At Age 27, I had to quit my dream job at the hospital.
 Nobody there could help me and I must admit, I was an exceptional case.

 The massage therapists, physical therapists, chiropractors and acupuncturists couldn’t fix my chronic joint problems.
 I read dense physical therapy textbooks, which I NEVER would have read had I not been in so much pain.
 I repeatedly put myself through movement screens and physical therapy evaluations.
 I was amazed to see how effective these strategies helped my clients.
-Yet, my body would not adapt.
+Yet, MY BODY would not adapt.

 After my job with the hospital, I spent a year working with physical therapists.
-I had a lot of things in common with these patients.
+I had a lot of things in common with their patients.
 I learned to carefully screen their movement.
 I noticed some could adapt and heal while others, like me, could not.
 I gathered feedback on their lifestyles and started to make some connections.

 I had to approach things differently.
 There had to be a better way to fix things.

 I started to realize that the entire body is fully integrated, each system dependent on the others.
 And my joint pain could actually be related to what I ate.
 The two are clearly connected.